Ribs

 • Each rib is made up of an upper vertebral rib and a lower sternal rib.

-• The first, second and sometimes seventh do not have sternal ribs: These are floating.
+• The first, second, and sometimes the seventh do not have sternal ribs; these are floating.

-• The head of a rib articulates with the capitular cavity of a single dorsal vertebra.
+• The head of each rib articulates with the capitular cavity of a single dorsal vertebra.

-• Sternal ribs are homologues of mammalian costal cartilage.
+• Sternal ribs are homologous to the mammalian costal cartilage.

 Scroll to Top